Plan your season with the best things to do in Edinburgh this spring.

 Finding the perfect whisky for you.

-May brings the arrival of World Whisky month and Edinburgh has plenty of places where you can enjoy a dram or two.
+May brings the arrival of World Whisky month and Edinburgh has plenty of places you can enjoy a dram or two.

 10. Explore beyond Edinburgh